ptycho/ptypy/doc/rst/concept.rst

-For creating a single POD we need a View to *probe*, *object*, *exit* wave and *diff*\ raction containers as well as the :any:`Geo` class instance.
+For creating a single POD we need a :py:class:`~ptypy.core.classes.View` to *probe*, *object*, *exit* wave and *diff*\ raction containers as well as the :any:`Geo` class instance which represents the experimental setup.

-First we create the missing contianers
+First we create the missing :py:class:`~ptypy.core.classes.Container`'s.

 ::